Zhoues/minerl-apptainer/README.md

 The entire project environment is composed of two parts: one is the MineRL environment for Agent, and the other is the Imaginator environment for Imaginator.
 The interaction between the Agent in MineRL and Imaginator is accomplished through backend communication.

-**The contained files in this repository are for installing the MineRL container environment, and are unrelated to the Imaginator and normal installation procedures for MineRL.**
+**The contained files in this repository are for installing the MineRL container environment by using provided container , and are unrelated to the normal installation procedures for MineRL.**

 # MineRL Env Setup
 Due to the challenges in setting up the MineRL environment, we provide two different methods to install the MineRL environment: